 Data centre design removes need for mechanical cooling and delivers 40 construction cost saving

-Data centre design removes need for mechanical cooling and delivers 40% construction cost saving l Royal haskoningDHV
+Data centre design removes need for mechanical cooling and delivers 40% construction cost saving l Haskoning

 Collaborative process helps deliver one of the lowest energy consumption data centres in the world

-A special feature is the absence of mechanical cooling or chillers - outdoor air provides cooling for the data centre using an adiabatic system¹.
-This was made possible through a mixture of design, IT infrastructure and operational adaptations.
-In close cooperation with the Nebius' IT department their development team was capable to optimise the design and operational strategy of their servers, which are designed and built in house.
+A defining feature is the absence of mechanical cooling or chillers.
+Instead, outdoor air provides cooling through an adiabatic system¹, enabled by a combination of design choices, IT infrastructure, and operational adaptations.
+Working closely with Nebius’ IT department, their in-house development team optimised both the design and the operational strategy of the servers, which are also developed internally.

-“This use of direct air from outside in cooling is unusual,” says Martien Arts, Mission Critical Facilities, Royal HaskoningDHV.
-“We designed a unique structure to facilitate it.
-The building is angled to face the dominant wind direction.
-The design, which looks like an aeroplane wing, creates differential air pressures at each end to draw the wind through the building.
-We designed and tested the shape, as well as the impact of wind, pollution, rain and snow.”
+“This use of direct air from outside for cooling is unusual,” explains Martien Arts, Mission Critical Facilities, Haskoning.
+“We designed a unique structure to enable it.
+The building is angled towards the prevailing wind direction, and the design, resembling an aeroplane wing, creates differential air pressures that draw the wind through the building.
+We designed and tested both the shape and its performance under varying conditions such as wind, pollution, rain, and snow.”

-Based on the success of the Finnish data centre, we were asked to develop a design which could be adapted, for multiple climate and seismic zones.
-It needed to offer the capability of operating in extreme heat or cold and to withstand seismic disturbance or heavy snow.
+Following the success of the Finnish project, we were commissioned to create a design adaptable across multiple climate and seismic zones.
+It needed the flexibility to operate in extreme heat or cold and to withstand seismic events or heavy snow.

-Our modular blueprint was made up of three sections - the data centre, cooling and electrical part.
-Each can be modified depending on local conditions.
-Automated design methods enable changes to be made to the parameters quickly and easily
+Our modular blueprint addresses this through three key sections: the data centre, the cooling system, and the electrical infrastructure.
+Each element can be adjusted to local conditions, while automated design methods allow parameters to be modified quickly and efficiently.

 ¹ The physical phenomenon is used in which water that evaporates from the air, extracts heat, and thereby cools a surface.